DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2022-05-11-cloud-security.md

   <img src="/images/cloud/v4policy.png">
 </p>

-This policy allows this action “iam:Get*” to all AWS resources but only allows for a specified time period which has expired.
+**Note:** This policy allows this action “iam:Get*” to all AWS resources but only allows for a specified time period which has expired.